Leigh Silverman: Career

 Silverman directed the Lisa Kron play Well off-Broadway at The Public Theater; the play ran from March 2004 to May 2004.
 She also directed Well on Broadway in 2006.
 Among other awards, the play was nominated for the Outer Critics Circle Award, Outstanding Off-Broadway Play.
 She directed Kron's play In the Wake in its premiere engagement at the Kirk Douglas Theatre in Los Angeles, California in March 2010.
 She directed In the Wake at the Public Theater in November 2010.

 She has directed many plays off-Broadway, including Blue Door by Tanya Barfield in 2006 at Playwrights Horizons, for which she was nominated for the Audelco Award, Best Director.
 The New York Times reviewer wrote that the play was "directed with care by Leigh Silverman."
 She directed From Up Here, by Liz Flahive at The Manhattan Theatre Club's off-Broadway City Center Stage I in 2008 and received a 2008 Drama Desk Award nomination for Outstanding Director of a Play.
 She directed David Greenspan's Go Back to Where You Are at the off-Broadway Playwrights Horizons' Peter Jay Sharp Theater, opening in March 2011.
 She received the 2011 Obie Award, as director, for Go Back to Where You Are and In the Wake.

 On Broadway, she was the Associate Director for the musical Never Gonna Dance in 2003.
 She directed Chinglish by David Henry Hwang at the Goodman Theatre, Chicago in June to July 2011 and on Broadway in October 2011.
 She was nominated for the Joseph Jefferson Awards as Director of the Goodman Theatre production of Chinglish.

 Silverman directed the premiere of Hansol Jung's Cardboard Piano at the 2016 Humana Festival of New American Plays in Louisville, Kentucky.
 She directed the revival of the musical Violet on Broadway for the Roundabout Theatre Company in 2013 and received a Tony Award nomination as Best Director.
-The USAToday reviewer wrote that the musical was "quietly affecting and lovingly staged by director Leigh Silverman."
+The USA Today reviewer wrote that the musical was "quietly affecting and lovingly staged by director Leigh Silverman."

 Silverman directed Bright Half Life, a new play by Tanya Barfield at the off-Broadway Women's Project Theatre in February 2015.
 This is the third time Silverman and Barfield have worked together.
 (She previously directed Barfield's The Call in 2013 and Blue Door in 2006.)